Conquest of California: Pacific Coast Campaign

 The Mormon Battalion served from July 1846 to July 1847 during the Mexican–American War.
-The battalion was a volunteer unit of between 534 and 559 Latter-day Saints men, who were led by Mormon company officers and commanded by regular United States Army senior officers.
-During its service, the battalion made a grueling march of some 1,900 miles from Council Bluffs, Iowa to San Diego.
-This remains one of the longest single military marches in U.S. history.
+It was a volunteer unit of 534 to 559 men from The Church of Jesus Christ of Latter-day Saints, who were led by Mormon company officers and commanded by regular United States Army senior officers.
+The battalion embarked on a grueling march of approximately 1,900 miles from Council Bluffs, Iowa to San Diego, making it one of the longest single military marches in U.S. history.